West Cork Collective: Irish Art near Kinsale

 The Founder's Vision: Rebecca Powell Created the Collective in 2025

 The West Cork Collective was initiated by textile artist Rebecca Powell in March 2025.
 Recognizing the vast but fragmented pool of artistic talent across the region, Powell issued a "call out" to local creatives.
-The response was overwhelmingly enthusiastic, rapidly forming a collective that grew to include more than 40 members.
+The response was overwhelmingly enthusiastic, rapidly forming a collective that grew to just over 60 members.

 Associate Members Directory: Regional Talent Showcase (Categorized by Medium)